 But even when we are Christians, we can easily go wrong by talking about God’s unconditional love.
 Jesus tells us “abide in my love” (John 15:9).
 We can move away from God and experiencing God.
 God’s love for us is linked to our obedience.
 Jesus says there are two conditions for us if we want to be loved by God: loving Jesus and keeping His commandments – and these really are one and the same (John 14:21).
 So we should not go through life thinking “God loves us – everything will be okay, it doesn’t matter what I do.”
 That is a wrong understanding of the love of God.

 It starts with God

 It all starts with the love of God.
-He has loved us with an everlasting love (Jeremy 31:3).
+He has loved us with an everlasting love (Jeremiah 31:3).
 Our security is not in what we do, but in His promises.
 “For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord” (Romans 8:38-39).
 But our answer to God’s love matters.
-God’s love is wonderful, eternal, overwhelming, deeper than we can imagine and it is for us if –note the conditions!- we trust Jesus as our Saviour, if we love Him, if we obey His commands, if we devote ourselves “to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers” (Acts 2:42).
+God’s love is wonderful, eternal, overwhelming, deeper than we can imagine and it is for us if – note the conditions! – we trust Jesus as our Savior, if we love Him, if we obey His commands, if we devote ourselves “to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers” (Acts 2:42).

 How does this Bible passage speak to you?
 Please share your thoughts below!

-Read also What does it mean that God is love?
+Read also What does it mean that God is love?100% Free Bible Course

 We now offer a 100% free, Internet based Bible course.
 In 15 short lessons you will learn God's message for you in his Word.